-Ronald Berenson, MD, Co-founder, served as President and CEO of HemaQuest Pharmaceuticals during the company’s first three years, successfully ushering the company’s programs into early clinical development of its lead compounds.
+Ronald Berenson, MD, Co-founder, is the President and CEO of Aequus BioPharma.
+He served as President and CEO of HemaQuest Pharmaceuticals during the company’s first three years, successfully ushering the company’s programs into early clinical development of its lead compounds.
 He is currently serving as an Entrepreneur in Residence at the University of Washington.
 Prior to HemaQuest, he was founder, director, President and CEO of Xcyte Therapies, and founder, director, Executive VP, Chief Medical Officer and Chief Scientific Officer for CellPro.
 He obtained his oncology training at Stanford University Medical Center, MD from Yale Medical School and BS from Stanford University.

 Douglas Faller, MD, PhD, Co-founder, is the Karin Grunebaum Professor of Cancer Research, Director of the Boston University Cancer Center, Vice-Chairman of Hematology Research In the Department of Medicine, and Professor of Medicine, Biochemistry, Pediatrics, Microbiology, Pathology and Laboratory Medicine at Boston University School of Medicine.
 He received his MD from Harvard Medical School and PhD from the Massachusetts Institute of Technology, with post-graduate residency at the University of California San Francisco and subspecialty training in Hematology and Oncology at Brigham and Women's Hospital, the Dana-Farber Cancer Institute, Boston Children's Hospital, and Harvard Medical School.